pranigopu/pranigopu/README.md

 # Project work
 **Text Mining and Sentiment Analysis via Chrome Extension (2022)**

 I worked in a team of 3 to create a Chrome extension scrapes a website’s text to analyse the text.
 The text mining and sentiment analysis functionality was implemented in Python by my teammate Hyeok Kim.
 My task was to create the Chrome extension itself.
 To access the Python-based functionality, I craeted a Django backend containing the Python code, to which the Chrome extension could send requests (e.g. for webscraping, text analysis, etc.) and receive the required data.
 For the interface, I created a popup displaying a word cloud, word frequency chart and sentiment pie chart.
-The prototype got us a 2nd place in the intra-college science fair
+The prototype got us a 2nd place in the intra-college science fair.

 - **Grade**: 81%
 - [**See GitHub repository >>**](https://github.com/pranigopu/sentiMiner)